BBB Business ReviewIs this your Business?

 The information in the table below represents an industry comparison of businesses which are of the same relative size.
 This is based on BBB's database of businesses located in Chicago and Northern Illinois.
 Businesses may engage in more than one type of business.
 The percent of time the business engages in a type of business is not accounted for.
 There is no known industry standard for the number of complaints a business can expect.
 The volume of business and number of transactions may have a bearing on the number of complaints received by BBB.

-*Demand Marketing Corp. is in this range.
+*American Health Information Management Assoc. is in this range.

 Types of Complaints Handled by BBB